-Application is Now Open – Deadline is Friday, June 2, 2017
+Application is Now Open – Deadline extended to Wednesday, June 7, 2017

 Every application must be accompanied by a referral.
 Examples of a Referrer are teachers, counselors, coaches, social workers, advocates, pastors or mentors.
 Applications without a referral are considered incomplete and will NOT be reviewed.
 Referrals cannot be from parents.

 If you are accepted into the Lunalilo Scholars Program, you are required to attend a program orientation in June (TBD) and the 10 day Summer Bridge Program (3 credits) from July 24, 2017 to August 4, 2017 from 8:00-4:30pm daily (except for weekends).
 Failure to complete requirements will deem you ineligible and affect future awards.

 This program is for those that may want to attend college but are very unlikely to attend without the kind of support offered through this program.
 You do not need to be accepted to Kapi‘olani Community College to apply.

 - Must enroll at Kapi‘olani Community College with a minimum of 9 credit hours